Didisimmons/LILELI-QUIZ-GAME/readME.md

      * [Coding Nepal](https://www.youtube.com/watch?v=pQr4O1OITJo&t=895s&ab_channel=CodingNepal)

-* The design of the site was inspired by research on various abuse support sites such as [Meetoo](https://metoomvmt.org/), [Everyone's invited](everyonesinvited.uk/), and [Emotional Abuse](http://stoprelationshipabuse.org/educated/types-of-abuse/emotional-abuse/).
+* The design of the site was inspired by research on various abuse support sites such as [Meetoo](https://metoomvmt.org/), [Everyone's invited](everyonesinvited.uk/) and [Emotional Abuse](http://stoprelationshipabuse.org/educated/types-of-abuse/emotional-abuse/).

 *	The animation effect applied to the navigation bar was gotten from [FLYBODY](https://github.com/Didisimmons/Flybody-gym/blob/master/assets/css/style.css) while the effect used on the hero image header and text were gotten from [CSS tricks](https://css-tricks.com/almanac/properties/a/animation/).

-* The box shadow effect on the page's buttons was obtained from Youtuber [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3161s&ab_channel=BrianDesign) and modified with CSS.
+* The box shadow effect on the page's buttons was inspired from Youtuber [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3161s&ab_channel=BrianDesign) and modified with CSS.

-* The two YouTubers [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3161s&ab_channel=BrianDesign) and [Keep Coding](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding).
+* The two YouTubers [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3161s&ab_channel=BrianDesign) and [Keep Coding](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding) provided code assistance for the select Answer function.

-* Code inspiration came from [KindsonTheTechPro]( https://www.kindsonthegenius.com/javascript/quiz-application-in-javascript-with-validation-step-by-step/#t4) , another coding institute peer’s [script.js]( https://mervekucukzoroglu.github.io/FikaMed/assets/js/script.js) file and [KeepCoding](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding)
+* Code inspiration for the showQuestion function came from [KindsonTheTechPro]( https://www.kindsonthegenius.com/javascript/quiz-application-in-javascript-with-validation-step-by-step/#t4) , another coding institute peer’s [script.js]( https://mervekucukzoroglu.github.io/FikaMed/assets/js/script.js) file and [KeepCoding](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding).

-* This readme document was based on research on several readme documents, including the Code Institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), AJ Greaves' readme [sample](https://github.com/AJGreaves/portrait-artist/blob/master/README.md#anna-gilhespy), and my previous readMe [file ](https://github.com/Didisimmons/Flybody-gym/blob/master/README.md)
+* This readme document was based on research on several readme documents, including the Code Institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), AJ Greaves' readme [sample](https://github.com/AJGreaves/portrait-artist/blob/master/README.md#anna-gilhespy), and FLYBOODY's readME [file ](https://github.com/Didisimmons/Flybody-gym/blob/master/README.md)

-* After conducting research, [flaviocopes](https://flaviocopes.com/how-to-shuffle-array-javascript/) provided code inspiration for the randomization of the questions.
+* After conducting research, [flaviocopes](https://flaviocopes.com/how-to-shuffle-array-javascript/) provided code assistance for the randomization of the questions.

+* The resources used to provide the user with additional information about sexual harassment and consent in the quiz game were obtained from [Sexual Wellbeing](https://www.sexualwellbeing.ie/sexual-health/sexual-consent/sexual-consent-in-practice/), [Rape Crisis](https://rapecrisis.org.uk/get-informed/about-sexual-violence/sexual-consent/) and [IPPF]( https://www.ifpa.ie/sites/default/files/documents/Reports/teaching_about_consent_healthy_boundaries_a_guide_for_educators.pdf)

 ### MEDIA

 The photographs on the website were primarily obtained from entrepreneur Teni Fashanu, with some of them being examples that have yet to be published.
-Procreate and Photoshop were also used to create some of the photos.
+Photoshop was also used to create some of the photos.

-* Teni Fashanu provided the LILELI logo, hero picture, product photos, review background image collage, and quiz container background image.
+* Teni Fashanu provided the LILELI logo, hero picture, product photos, review background image collage and quiz container background image.
 The review backdrop picture collage and the quiz container background image, on the other hand, were modified to appear as they did on the webpage.

 *	David Damz, a graphic designer, made the image on the start page using ProCreate and Photoshop.